 There will be a trained safety team at the event, available to walk people to and from transportation, etc. Stay tuned for more info on safety team support.

 This event is free and open to the public.
-Event registration is required and will be available here shortly.
+Event registration is required and is available here.
+Capacity is limited and due to the popularity of this event, we will be seating on a first-come, first-served basis.